Employees Provident Fund (Malaysia): History

-Malaysian EPF was established in 1 October 1951 pursuant to the Employees Provident Fund Ordinance 1951, under the National Director of Posts.
+Malaysian EPF was established on 1 October 1951 pursuant to the Employees Provident Fund Ordinance 1951, under the National Director of Posts.
 This law became the EPF Act 1951.
 In 1982, then the EPF Act 1991 in 1991.
 The EPF Act 1991 requires employees and their employers to contribute towards their retirement savings, and allows workers to withdraw these savings at retirement or for special purposes before then.
 As of 31 December 2012, EPF had 13.6 million members, of which 6.4 million were active contributing members.
 As of the same date, EPF had 502,863 contributing employers.

 The EPF is intended to help employees from the private sector save a fraction of their salary in a lifetime banking scheme, to be used primarily as a retirement fund but also in the event that the employee is temporarily or no longer fit to work.
 The EPF also provides a framework for employers to meet legal and moral obligations to their employees.

 As of 31 December 2020, the size of the EPF asset size stood at RM998 billion (US$238 billion), making it the fourth largest pension fund in Asia and seventh largest in the world.

 As of 2012, the EPF functions by requiring a contribution of at least 11% of each member's monthly salary and storing it in a savings account, while the member's employer is obligated to additionally fund at least 12% of employee's salary to the savings at the same time (13% if salary is below RM5,000).

 While in savings, a member's EPF savings may be used as investments for companies deemed profitable and permissible by the organisation, from which dividends are banked to respective members' accounts.
 Alternately, members may use their EPF savings in their own investments, although such activities are not covered by the EPF and the members are to bear any losses made.